raynamharris/DissociationTest/scripts/04_candidategenes.md

 memory associated gene expression patterns.

-In this analysis, I compared the Cho et al differentially expressed genes (DEGs) to my experimental results (referred to as the Harris data) to identify the interaction between genes that are differentially expressed following fear condition and following a chemical manipulation.
+In this analysis, I compared the Cho et al differentially expressed genes (DEGs) to my experimental results to identify the interaction between genes that are differentially expressed following fear condition and following a chemical manipulation. *Note: log fold change in the Cho dataset is very, very small.
+Only two genes have a log fold change greater than one, and only about 10 have a log fold change less than one.
+So, I use a liberal cutoff of +/- 0.3 for fold change differences.*

-This analysis prints the list of genes that are differentially expressed in both experiments.
-The images show that only a few (red dots) of genes that respond to chemical dissociation are up-regulated or down-regulated following fear-conditioning.

 The Cho data is not tidy It is very wide, with fold change and pvalue scores for gene expression at four different timepoints.
 I want to